 by Mike Ratliff

-Since therefore Christ suffered in the flesh, arm yourselves with the same way of thinking, for whoever has suffered in the flesh has ceased from sin, so as to live for the rest of the time in the flesh no longer for human passions but for the will of God.
-(1 Peter 4:1-2 ESV)
+1 Therefore, since Christ has suffered in the flesh, arm yourselves also with the same purpose, because he who has suffered in the flesh has ceased from sin, 2 so as to live the rest of the time in the flesh no longer for the lusts of men, but for the will of God.
+1 Peter 4:1-2 (NASB)

 Even though genuine Christians are new creations and have been purchased out of the world through the redemptive work of Christ on the Cross, as they attempt to live godly lives in the temporal, they will come under tremendous pressure to compromise by reverting back to the fleshly way of dealing with life.
 This way of reacting to circumstances, both good and bad, has emotions as its catalyst motivated by a form of self-righteousness that is manifested through self-exaltation and self-protection.
 Here we witness ourselves reacting to the good and bad in a way that is little different than we did prior to our salvation.
 We may even attempt to justify our actions by proclaiming that we are only seeking justice.
 Pride is the culprit behind this and when we stumble into these sins it is because we are not spirit-filled and, therefore, not humble.

 Living in this age, prior to the age to come, is the proving ground for the believer.
 God uses this life to mature His children, growing them in Christlikeness.
-We err when we become so temporally focused that we view these sorts of things as if the eternal is not awaiting us.
+We err when we become so temporally focused that we view what is going around us now as if the eternal is not awaiting us.
 How are we to then live in this evil age?

-Remind them to be submissive to rulers and authorities, to be obedient, to be ready for every good work, to speak evil of no one, to avoid quarreling, to be gentle, and to show perfect courtesy toward all people.
-For we ourselves were once foolish, disobedient, led astray, slaves to various passions and pleasures, passing our days in malice and envy, hated by others and hating one another.
-(Titus 3:1-3 ESV)
+1 Remind them to be subject to rulers, to authorities, to be obedient, to be ready for every good deed, 2 to malign no one, to be peaceable, gentle, showing every consideration for all men.
+3 For we also once were foolish ourselves, disobedient, deceived, enslaved to various lusts and pleasures, spending our life in malice and envy, hateful, hating one another.
+Titus 3:1-3 (NASB)

 What does it mean that the Christian is “to be ready for every good work”?
 This is a contrast between the genuine believer who is saved unto good works and the false teachers who are “unfit for any good work” (Titus 1:16).
 One of the purposes of the cross is to create a people “zealous for good works” (2:14).
 These good works then would be those done by the Spirit-filled Christian (Ephesians 5) because no one can do them who operate in the flesh.